 Adele, who teaches at Bolton Hot Yoga is a mum of three and ideally placed to understand the joys and challenges you’re experiencing.
 She says that hot yoga helped give her time for herself, while increasing her stamina to deal with the demands of her little ones.

-So if you’ve recently had a baby, come on down and give our hot yoga sessions a try.
-Check out our timetable here and book online here.
+So if you’ve recently had a baby, give hot yoga sessions a try.
 Whether you’re a newbie or an experienced practitioner, we feel sure you’ll love the feeling of well-being hot yoga gives.

 Yoga during pregnancy

 While you are pregnant, other styles of yoga can be wonderful.
 A lot of postures help to strengthen your pelvic floor muscles, which will be a distinct advantage during and after pregnancy.